 If cost is a primary concern for you, know that H&R Block is more expensive than some other filing services.
-For the most part, that’s because it offers a more user-friendly design as well as clearer explanations of the filing process.
+For the most part, that’s because it offers a more user-friendly design, as well as clearer explanations of the filing process and maximum access to tax professionals.
 However, if you have filed for years already or feel confident looking up the questions you may have throughout the process, other services will help you to save.

 How H&R Block Stacks Up